OP-DSL/OP2-Common/docs/getting_started.rst

    export NV_ARCH={Fermi, Kepler, ..., Ampere}[,{Fermi, ...}]

-Verify the compiler and library setup:
+Make the build config, verifying that the compilers, libraries and flags are as you expect:

 .. code-block:: shell

-    make -C op2 detect
+    make -C op2 config

 Finally, build OP2 and an example app: